-Whether using shore power, inverter power or the optional generator, the simultaneous use of several AC components can result in an overloaded circuit.
+Whether using shore power or the generator (option), the simultaneous use of several AC components can result in an overloaded circuit.
 It may be necessary to turn off one or more accessories in order to use another accessory.

-WATER HEATER DAMAGE HAZARD!
-Do not energize the water heater electrical circuit until the heater is COMPLETELY filled with water.
+WATER HEATER DAMAGE HAZARD! - Do not energize the water heater electrical circuit until the heater is COMPLETELY filled with water.
 Even momentary operation in a dry tank will damage the heating elements.
 Warranty replacements WILL NOT be made on elements or tank damaged in this manner.